ryan-io/LabAutomata/readme.md

 This passion project comes as the result of an 8 year professional career within an automotive qualification laboratory.
 The focus was on executing OEM product validation.
 During validations, an enormous amount of data is acquired: temperature, humidity, voltage input/output, software logging, and quiescient current to name a few.
 Any and all parameters needed to be collected and logged as data.
 The intent of this project is to provide a rather generic application for interfacing with your DAQ systems.

-It is also a learning project - one of my goals is to make to make it all encompasing.
-That means it has a front end GUI, backend systems, database communication, CI/CD pipelines, a Web API, and version control.
+It is also a project to showcase a large breadth of software concepts - one of my goals is to make to make it all encompasing.
+Depth-wise, it is a bit shallow in areas.
+Overall, it has a front end GUI, backend systems, database communication, CI/CD pipelines, a Web API, TCP communication, and version control.

 # Tech Stack